lucko/spark-docs/docs/guides/finding-lag-spikes.md

 This can either happen quite frequently, e.g. 1 in every 20 ticks, or rarely, e.g. once every minute.
 They're usually related to player behaviour.

 Finding the cause of lag spikes just from looking at normal profiling data can be tricky, because the data is averaged.
-All of the other samples will "cancel out" the spike, and mask their impact.
+All the other samples will "cancel out" the spike, and mask their impact.

-Luckily, spark has two useful tools to workaround this.
+Luckily, spark has two useful tools to work around this.

 ### Step 1: Use `/spark tickmonitor` to detect the lag spike

-In order to identify the cause of the lag spike in a profiling report, we need to be able to separate the "spike" tick from all of the others.
+In order to identify the cause of the lag spike in a profiling report, we need to be able to separate the "spike" tick from all the others.

 We can use the [`/spark tickmonitor`](../Command-Usage#spark-tickmonitor) command to do this.